 When choosing a crossbow for hunting, check what type of optics it is equipped with.
 You need to be as accurate as possible and at different ranges at that.
 So a red dot sight is not likely to help you much in that regard.
 If it is not offered with a quality scope with multiple reticles and magnification, you may need to plan the purchase of one separately.

-If you are on the market for a new hunting crossbow, one of the first decisions you’d have to make is if you prefer a recurve or a compound crossbow.
-Compound crossbows shoot faster but need more care.
+If you are on the market for a new hunting crossbow, one of the first decisions you'd have to make is if you prefer a recurve or a compound crossbow.
+Compound crossbows shoot faster (in general) but need more care.

 Side note: if crossbow hunting is a new hobby for you and your budget is limited, it is probably a better idea to not spend all of it on a crossbow.
 Don't forget to get a good rangefinder as well - it is a mandatory tool for a bow or crossbow hunter.
 And some broadhead tips, of course.

-When practicing, you would stick to the regular field point tips, but when hunting you’d equip your arrows with broadhead tips that are made to cut through the flesh (and even bone).
+When practicing, you would stick to the regular field point tips, but when hunting you'd equip your arrows with broadhead tips that are made to cut through flesh (and even bone).

 Broadheads have either fixed or mechanical blades.